Researchers are still testing different combinations for treating mesothelioma.

 Side Effects of Chemotherapy Drugs

 Different chemotherapy drugs can have a variety of side effects, some more severe than others.
-Through the clinical trials mentioned above, researchers have also witnessed a range of side effects from different combinations or singular drugs, from nausea to elevated blood pressure and hemorrhaging.
+Through the clinical trials mentioned above, researchers have also witnessed a range of side effects from different combinations or singular drugs, from nausea and hair loss to elevated blood pressure and hemorrhaging.
+Side effects can also vary depending on how the drugs are applied, like systemic chemotherapy or more targeted intraperitoneal chemotherapy.

 Your doctor will be able to explain any expected side effects and will monitor your reactions to your treatment throughout.
-Between visits, you should keep track of any symptoms you’re experiencing, which will help your doctor recommend ways to better manage side effects, whether it’s tweaks to the treatment plan or lifestyle changes.
+Between visits to your cancer center, you should keep track of any symptoms you’re experiencing, which will help your doctor recommend ways to better manage chemotherapy side effects, whether it’s tweaks to the treatment plan or lifestyle changes.

 - Nausea and vomiting